Wafelack/pork/README.md

 rad is a permissions manager.
 Its name is the acronym of **R**un as **Ad**ministrator.

+**WARNING: This program has not received any security audit, and its safety is not guaranteed by the author.
+You use it at your own risk.**

 It has only been tested on GNU/Linux (Calculate Linux) but should work on all \*nix OSs.

 ## Installing